tdwg/bdq/tg2/_review/docs/guide/bdqffdq/index.md

 ### 3.6 Organization of the bdqcore classes

-The content of this section is non-normative.

 Class diagram

 ![Diagram of the is-a class relationships of bdqffdq, as a tree expanding left to right, with the root owl:Thing node not shown](bdqffdq_class_diagram.png "Diagram showing the relationships among the bdqffdq classes.")

 ### 3.7 Example representation of a bdqcore test

-The content of this section is non-normative.

 Fragment in Turtle describing VALIDATION_COUNTRY_FOUND, composed of a Validation, linking an ActedUpon InformationElement, a Criterion, and the ResourceType SingleRecord, with the Validation linked to a ValidationMethod, and from there a Specification.
 Also shown is a ValidationPolicy linking this Validation to a UseCase.